jpaulm/javafbp-websockets/README.md

 This project comprises some components which support WebSockets for JavaFBP, plus a test case to illustrate their use.
 The components are basically **@tootallnate**'s AutobahnServerTest code - see https://github.com/TooTallNate/Java-WebSocket - split into two JavaFBP components: `WebSocketReceive` and `WebSocketRespond`.

+Promoted to Maven, July 12, 2017.
+To locate, do http://search.maven.org/#search%7Cga%7C1%7Cjavafbp-websockets .

+For video on interactive systems, with demo of JavaFBP-WebSockets, click on https://youtu.be/IvTAexROKSA .

 For more background information on JavaFBP, see the README on https://github.com/jpaulm/javafbp .

 Web site for FBP: